Let's Have Fun with LeetCode

 };

-Through practicing the problems mentioned above, you should now be familiar with how to tackle questions on LeetCode and how to use your programming skills to solve them.
+By practicing these problems, you should now know how to solve problems on LeetCode, and how to use your programming language to solve them.

-The upcoming content will be divided into two main sections:
+The next content will focus on two main parts:

-We will first delve into the principles of data structures and the application scenarios of some special ones.
-Data structures are effective tools for solving algorithm problems.
-For instance, in the examples above, how would you count elements in an array without a hash table?
-To master algorithms, you need to understand what common data structures are available, their strengths and limitations, and the time complexity of each of their operations.
+We will first dive deeper into how data structures work, and learn about some special data structures.
+Data structures are important tools for solving algorithm problems.
+For example, in the problems above, if you don't have a hash map, how can you count elements in an array?
+So you need to know the common data structures, their strengths and weaknesses, and the time complexity of their operations.